-Our Franciscan Physician Network plastic and reconstructive surgeons answer your questions and share their expert insight to help you make informed decisions about your care after surgical weight loss.
+Our Franciscan Physician Network Plastic and Reconstructive Surgeons answer your questions and share their expert insight to help you make informed decisions about your care after significant weight loss following bariatric surgery.

 Building up muscle can help somewhat, but there is no magic formula that will put everything back in place.
 If you are not satisfied with simply covering up the extra skin, surgery is the best option.
 Surgical body contouring will eliminate excess skin and fat while correcting the shape of underlying support tissue.
 Common body contouring locations are the belly, thighs, arms, and male chest.
 Usually only one or two of these locations will be treated at one time to reduce the risk of surgical complications.